flass/FwdTreeSim/README.md

 Installation
 ------------

-First clone the git repository:
+First open a command-line terminal (hereusing a bash shell) and clone the git repository:
 ```bash
 # replace '/path/to/repo' by the path where you decide to clone the respective repositories
 cd /path/to/repo